 When deciding which tank to buy, the first and most important thing to consider is that the tank is able to hold water.
 This may seem silly and obvious, but some reptile tanks are designed for terrestrial reptiles (reptiles who live on land), and they will break and make a huge mess if you try to fill them with water.
 So use a tank designed to hold water, like a fish tank.
 (And if you use a previously-used tank, make sure it doesn't leak!)

 The next most important thing to consider is the tank's size.
 If you can, try to get a tank big enough that your turtle will have ten gallons of water for every inch of carapace (upper shell) length when it reaches full size.
 This way you won't have to buy a bigger tank down the line.

 A tank that is too small will be much more work to keep clean.
 The water will be fouled much more quickly and will become unhealthy and smelly.
 Your turtle won't have enough room to swim in a too-small tank, and if you have more than one turtle, they will be more likely to fight.

-It's always very important that the water in the tank be deeper than the turtle is wide, so your turtle can flip itself upright if it gets turned upside-down in the water.
-If your turtle gets turned upside down in the water and there's not enough water for it to right itself, it probably will drown and die.
+It's very important that the water in the tank be deeper than the turtle is wide so your turtle can flip itself upright if it gets turned upside-down in the water.
+If your turtle gets turned upside down in the water and there's not enough water for it to flip over and right itself, it probably will drown and die.
 So if your turtle is five inches wide, you must have at least five inches of water depth in the tank -- minimum.